scottsappen/confluent_mongodb_langchain/README.md

-# Using LangChain with Confluent and MongoDB
+# Using LangChain with Confluent, MongoDB and OpenAI

 <br>